Ski: Modern skis

 Around 1850, artisans in Telemark, Norway, invented the cambered ski.
 This ski arches up in the middle, under the binding, which distributes the skier's weight more evenly across the length of the ski.
 Earlier plank-style skis had to be thick enough not to bow downward and sink in the snow under the skier's weight.
 This new design made it possible to build a thinner lighter ski, that flexed more easily to absorb the shock of bumps, and that maneuvered and ran faster and more easily.
 The design also included a sidecut that narrowed the ski underfoot while the tip and tail remained wider.
 This enabled the ski to flex and turn more easily.

-Skis traditionally were hand-carved out of a single piece of hardwood such as hickory or birch or ash.
+Skis traditionally were hand-carved out of a single piece of hardwood such as hickory, birch or ash.
 These woods were used because of their density and ability to handle speed and shock-resistance factors associated with ski racing.
 Because Europe's forests were dwindling, finding quality plank hardwood became difficult, which led to the invention of the laminated ski.
 Beginning in 1891, skimakers in Norway began laminating two or more layers of wood together to make lighter cross country running skis.
 These evolved into the multi-laminated high-performance skis of the mid-1930s.

 A laminated ski is made of two types of wood glued together.
 A top layer of soft wood is glued to a thin layer under a surface of hardwood.
 This combination created skis which were much lighter and more maneuverable than the heavy hardwood skis made before.
 Although lighter and stronger, laminated skis did not wear well.
 The water-soluble glues used at the time failed; they warped and split along the glue edges (delaminating) frequently and rapidly.
 In 1922, a Norwegian skier, Thorbjorn Nordby, developed strong waterproof glue which stopped the problem of splitting, therefore developing a much tougher laminated ski.
 Research and design of laminated skis rapidly progressed.
 In 1933, a new design technology was introduced with an outer hardwood shell completely encasing an inner layer of lighter wood, successfully eliminating spontaneously splitting glue lines.
 This early design eventually evolved into an advanced laminating technique which is referred to today as single-shell casing technology.